CSRessel/dotfiles/README.md

 ## Pre-Install Dependencies

-Tools that will be configured by chezmoi below.
+Tools that will be configured by chezmoi below:

 - git
 - neovim